Home Info Indian Elephant - Gigantic Mammal With Long Trunk

 Taking Care Of Indian Elephants

 If you want to keep Indian elephant in captivity or as livestock, you have to take very good care of them especially of their diet.
 You have to give them bananas, green grasses and leaves in a good quantity which is perfectly suitable for their diet.
 Over eating may cause over weight problem in elephants, so you should watch over that.
 Also elephants need open and large area to roam and walk, so make sure you give them enough space for that.
-When living in wild, elephants have a tendency to roam tens and more miles just to accumulate food for them, it becomes a part of their nature.
+In the wild, elephants naturally roam for tens of miles or more to gather food, making it an integral part of their behavior.

 Health issues that are frequent and very common with Indian elephants are ulcers, cracked toes and some other foot problems.
 You have to take proper care of your elephant if it is seem to be affected by any health issue.